asterisk/documentation/docs/Development/Roadmap/Asterisk-13-Projects/Media-Format-Rewrite.md

 * Prior to dialling Bob, PJSIP_MEDIA_OFFER modifies which codecs will be offered.
 (Alternatively, the CHANNEL function in a pre-dial handler)
 * Asterisk sends an INVITE request with the codecs specified, regardless of whether or not Bob's endpoint supports them.

-!!! tip
+/// tip
 This scenario should test sending Bob both acceptable codecs for his endpoint, as well as codecs that are unsupported.

-[//]: # (end-tip)
+///

 ### Modified inbound response